New Onset of Seizures

 There are 3 phases of a seizure.

-Aura: a sensation or feeling you might have before a seizure
+Aura: a sensation or feeling you might have before the physical part of the seizure begins

 Ictal: the time during which the seizure occurs